 The Board will schedule its meetings in advance every year, and will organize at least six times per year including special meetings occasionally if need be.
-Moreover, there will be a meeting, at least once a year, among non-executive members to discuss various management issues without the presence of the executives.
+In the months when there were no board meetings, any negative changes in the Company's business would be reported by the management to the Board of Directors immediately.
+Moreover, in 2019 there will be a meeting, at least once a year, among non-executive members to discuss various management issues without the presence of the executives.
 At every Board of Directors' meeting, the Company Secretary will set clear agendas, either for information or for consideration, and will circulate a complete set of meeting documents and agendas to the directors at least 5 working days prior to the meeting date, providing enough time for the directors to study the information.
 The Chairman of the Board of director's meeting will allocate adequate time for each director to discuss and give opinions freely, and will summarize the points and resolutions from the meeting.
 The Company secretary will report the results of the meeting in writing.
-After the report is approved by the Board of Directors, it will be kept in a file cabinet in the Company's file room for important documents, at the branch no.00003, on the 252 SPE Tower, 14th Floor, Phahon Yothin Rd., Sam Sen Nai Subdistrict, Phayathai District, Bangkok 10400.
+After the report is approved by the Board of Directors, it will be kept in a file cabinet in the Company's file room for important documents, at the headoffice, on the 252 SPE Tower, 14th Floor, Phaholyothin Rd., Sam Sen Nai Subdistrict, Phayathai District, Bangkok 10400.